-To help, here is everything you need to know about work plans including what they are, how they can help you, and how to use them effectively.
+To help, here is everything you need to know about work plans including what they are, how they can help you, and how to use them effectively to create and see through a project timeline.

 Here’s a sample Work Plan template that can be easily customized and adapted to meet your requirements.
 It’s free to download and use.